Masao Yoshida (nuclear engineer): Illness and death

 Eight months into the Fukushima disaster response, Yoshida was hospitalized on 24 November 2011 after esophageal cancer was discovered during a routine medical checkup.
 He was relieved from duty as Fukushima plant manager and transferred to a head office executive position on 1 December 2011.
-TEPCO alleged that Yoshida's illness was unlikely to be connected to his work at Fukushima, since his cumulative radiation exposure at the plant was only around 70 millisieverts, and cancer following radiation exposure would normally take around five years to develop.
+TEPCO alleged that Yoshida's illness was unlikely to be connected to his work at Fukushima, since his cumulative radiation exposure at the plant was only around 70 millisieverts, and cancer following radiation exposure at such a level would normally take around five years to develop.
 Yoshida was thereafter hospitalized several more times, and underwent emergency surgery following a stroke in July 2012.

 Yoshida died on 9 July 2013.
 He was 58 and is survived by his wife, Yoko, and three sons.
 "If Yoshida wasn’t there, the disaster could have been much worse”, said Reiko Hachisuka, head of a business group in Okuma town.
 Former Prime Minister Naoto Kan tweeted a tribute, “I bow in respect for his leadership and decision-making."